jesper4711/nl-to-sql/instructions.md

 - How you’d extend to bigger/changed schemas.
 - Trade-offs: latency, cost, reliability, local vs API, few-shot vs tools.
 - If you had another day: what would you improve?
+- How would you deploy it on the cloud?

 Good luck — and have fun!